-Walking through a museum’s medieval collection will reveal many kinds weapons from that era.
-There seems to be all types of instruments that could be used to kill or defeat an enemy.
+Walking through a museum’s medieval collection will reveal many kinds of weapons from that era.
 What were the most important of these weapons – which of them had a significant impact on the Middle Ages?
 Here is our list of ten medieval weapons you should know about.

 No weapon is more associated with the Middle Ages than the sword.
 It was used throughout the medieval world, and as Sue Brunning explains, was more than just a weapon: